Contributor: Heather Cameron. Lesson ID: 13858

 Every discipline, including science, English, and history, uses different ways to give credit to scholarly resources.

 The format of citing sources maintains formality in your paper because it indicates to the readers that they are looking at a professional document.
-It also shows that you are maintaining objectivity because you have gained important information from other sources.
+It also shows that you retain objectivity because you have gained important information from other sources.

-If you need a review of this information, watch Formal Writing from Smrt English:
+If you need to review this information, watch the video below.

-When you are ready, test your knowledge in the Got It? section!
+When ready, test your knowledge in the Got It? section!